⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 WADA Prohibition & Unknown Long-Term Effects

 This peptide is banned from all major sports by the World Anti-Doping Agency (WADA).
-If you are a professional athlete taking this peptide, you could face severe consequences.
-Furthermore, because this substance has zero long-term human safety studies, any use is a complete gamble with your future health.
-The potential insulin-like growth factor 1 LR3 side effects that we won’t know about for another ten or twenty years make this lack of oversight and testing precisely why these products carry a critical warning label.
+If you are a professional athlete taking this peptide, you could face severe results.
+Also, because this substance has zero long-term human safety studies, any use is a complete gamble with your future health.
+The possible insulin-like growth factor 1 LR3 side effects that we won't know about for another ten or twenty years make this lack of oversight and testing precisely why these products carry a key warning label.

 What "For Research Use Only" Really Means for Your Safety

-The phrase “For Research Use Only” printed on a vial of IGF-1 LR3 is not a technicality or a minor legal footnote.
-It is a direct, unambiguous statement from the manufacturer that this substance has not been tested, approved, or deemed safe for human use by any regulatory authority — including the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), or any equivalent body worldwide.
-Understanding what this label truly means is one of the most important steps any person can take before considering any research peptide.
+The phrase "For Research Use Only" printed on a vial of IGF-1 LR3 is not a technicality or a minor legal footnote.
+It is a direct, unambiguous statement from the manufacturer that this substance has not been tested, approved, or deemed safe for human use by any control authority — including the U.S. Food and Drug Use (FDA), the European Medicines Agency (EMA), or any equivalent body worldwide.
+Grasp what this label truly means is one of the most important steps any person can take before considering any research peptide.

 The Three Layers of Risk Hidden Behind the Label

-When you purchase an unregulated research peptide like IGF-1 LR3, you are not just accepting the known biological risks of the compound itself.
+When you buy an unregulated research peptide like IGF-1 LR3, you are not just accepting the known natural risks of the compound itself.
 You are accepting three compounding layers of uncertainty that most online discussions completely ignore:

 • Purity and Identity Risk: The vial may not contain what the label claims.
 Without third-party testing, there is no way to verify that the substance inside is actually IGF-1 LR3, that it is the correct concentration, or that it is free from harmful contaminants.
 Non-sterile manufacturing environments can introduce bacteria, endotoxins, or residual solvents that cause serious infections or systemic reactions entirely unrelated to the peptide itself.